 Even after obtaining certification, the attorney must continue to show that during each five-year certification period the attorney has continued to have direct and substantial participation in the practice of bankruptcy law, completed continuing legal education requirements for the specialty area, and independent inquiry and review.

-The search for a good bankruptcy attorney in California can be a daunting task.
-At Lawyer Legion, we make that task easier by recognizing board certified attorneys in our online directory.
+Finding a good bankruptcy attorney in California can be a challenging and difficult task.
+At Lawyer Legion, we make that task easier by recognizing board-certified attorneys in our online directory.
+Use our directory to find California attorneys board certified in bankruptcy law by the State Bar of California Board of Legal Specialization.